 This Code of Conduct affords students with disabilities subject to disciplinary action no greater or lesser rights than those expressly afforded by applicable federal and state law and regulations.
+In any instance where this Code of Conduct differs or is inconsistent with federal or state law or regulation, the federal or state law or regulation is controlling.
 Where the conduct of a student with a disability is not manifestation of the disability as determined at a manifestation determination review, the student with a disability may be disciplined to the same extent as non-disabled students would be for the same behavior.
 Where the conduct is a manifestation of the student's disability, as determined at a manifestation determination review, discipline shall be imposed in accordance with federal and state laws and regulations.